Nandana Bose, Film Studies Department

 May-lee Chai's short stories and nonfiction prose have appeared in numerous publications, including the North American Review, ZYZZYVA, Missouri Review, Seventeen, Many Mountains Moving, Christian Science Monitor, Dallas Morning News, Jakarta Post Weekender, Southwest Magazine, the Bedford Introduction to Literature, and At Our Core: Women Writing on Power.

-Gao Bei’s academic interests include the politics and society of modern China and Japan, the history of international relations in East Asia, and China’s relationship to the wider world.
+Gao Bei is coordinator of the Asian Studies minor.
+Her academic interests include the politics and society of modern China and Japan, the history of international relations in East Asia, and China’s relationship to the wider world.

 Venkat Dhulipala is Associate Professor of History and teaches courses on the history of modern South Asia, comparative colonial histories and introductory surveys in Global History.
 He received his Ph.D. in History from the University of Minnesota in 2008.
 His first book, Creating a New Medina: State Power, Islam, and the Quest for Pakistan in Late Colonial North India was published by Cambridge University Press in 2015.